Thank you for all that you are continuing to do to keep our campus safe and healthy during these very challenging times.

 The Food Pantry and Help Center is open and available to on- and off-campus students.

 We know that this semester has challenged you in new ways.
 Stay the course.
 Focus on your studies.
 Ask for help when you need it.
 And most of all, be safe, and take care of yourself and each other—which means wear a mask, practice social distancing, stay

 The IUP Fall Planning Group

 P.S.
 If a friend or acquaintance is in distress, please reach out and share the resources we have in place to offer assistance.
 You can also contact a member of IUP’s Care Team, made up of faculty and staff members.
-This group provides appropriate support to students in distress.